raspberrypilearning/club-mentoring/en/step_4.md

 ---
 title: Focus on creator interests
 ---
 You will create a more meaningful learning experience if you allow creators to work on something they are interested in.
-If they need some help deciding what to do, let them pick from a few options to boost their motivation.
+If they need some help deciding what to do, provide a few options for them to pick to boost their motivation and encourage greater independance.

 --- /collapse ---